Gail Power – Darwin

 Anne now supports people to deal with the pressures of daily life through mindfulness-based practices; guiding her clients to replenish and regenerate the mind-body emotion connection with emphasis on breath awareness and balancing the nervous system.

 Anne not only holds a Diploma of Management, she is a registered Hatha Yoga Instructor and has completed a Diploma of Positive Psychology and Wellbeing.
-She is a qualified Mindfulness-Based Stress Reduction facilitator, trained by the Mindfulness Training Institute of Australasia.
+She is a Mindfulness-Based Stress Reduction facilitator from the Jon Kabat-Zinn lineage.

 Annie Harvey – Adelaide

 Teacher, tutor, speaker and wellbeing coach since 1999, Annie works one-on-one and in workshops to help with stress management and encourage people to live their life with purpose.
-Trained formally in MBSR (Mindfulness Based Stress Reduction) and ACT (Acceptance and Commitment Therapy), Annie believes that living a life on purpose whilst using mindfulness skills in everyday life, is the only way to experience real joy and success.
+Trained formally in MBSR-T (Mindfulness Based Stress Reduction for Adolescents) and ACT (Acceptance and Commitment Therapy), Annie believes that living a life on purpose whilst using mindfulness skills in everyday life, is the only way to experience real joy and success.

 Annie was introduced to mindfulness when going through a difficult time in her life.
 She began studying and practising mindfulness and meditation as well as devouring hundreds of personal development books.
 These practices had a profound impact on her life and she wanted to share the skills with others.
 She hopes that teaching mindfulness within her community will provide an opportunity for people to experience moments of calm, joy and connection in this busy digital world that we all live.